http_socket

 • Server-side code can use serve_websocket_once/5 with a handler that builds a valid 101 Switching Protocols response, typically via http_server::accept_websocket/3.

-• When the opening handshake succeeds, the returned upgraded connection remains open and its streams are available through connection_streams/3 for use with http_websocket::read_frame/2 and http_websocket::write_frame/2 or, at the next abstraction level, with http_websocket_messages::read_message/2 and http_websocket_messages::write_message/2, or with the stateful http_websocket_session layer when interleaved control frames and role-aware masking policies matter, including automatic close replies, optional automatic pong replies, the higher-level run_session/3-4 callback loop that takes ownership of the upgraded connection and closes it automatically after the close handshake completes, the client-side http_websocket_client_session::open/4-5 convenience, and the server-side http_websocket_server_session::serve_once/6-7 convenience.
+• When the opening handshake succeeds, the returned upgraded connection remains open and its streams are available through connection_streams/3 for use with http_websocket::read_frame/2 and http_websocket::write_frame/2 or, at the next abstraction level, with http_websocket_messages::read_message/2 and http_websocket_messages::write_message/2, or with the stateful http_websocket_session layer when interleaved control frames and role-aware masking policies matter, including automatic close replies and optional automatic pong replies, or with the http_websocket_service layer, which provides the higher-level run_session/3-4 callback loop that takes ownership of the upgraded connection and closes it automatically after the close handshake completes, the client-side http_websocket_client_service::open/4-5 convenience, and the server-side http_websocket_server_service::serve_once/6-7 convenience.

 • Rejected or malformed handshakes are written to the peer and then reported as errors by serve_websocket_once/5; the accepted streams are closed in that case.